amaclean2/famepick/README.md

 a foundational piece of our process and it's referenced later in our process during the technical interviews.

-For an experienced web developer, the coding challenge should take around 2 hours to complete.
+For an experienced software engineer, the coding challenge should take around 90 mins to complete.

 If at any point you have questions concerning the coding challenge and/or interview process, please